yuhko-msft/microsoft-graph-docs/api-reference/beta/api/recommendation-dismiss.md

 ---
-title: "Dismiss a recommendation"
+title: "recommendation: dismiss"
-description: "Updates the status of a recommendation to dismissed"
+description: "Dismiss a recommendation object and updates its status to dismissed."
 author: "hafowler"
 ms.localizationpriority: medium
 ms.prod: "directory-management"
 doc_type: apiPageType
 ---

-# Dismiss a recommendation
+# recommendation: dismiss
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Updates the status of a [recommendation](../resources/recommendation.md) to `dismissed` if you deem the recommendation inapplicable.
+Dismiss a [recommendation](../resources/recommendation.md) object that you consider to be inapplicable to your tenant and update its **status** to `dismissed` .

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).